-Service S Service Description These services are thought to fully comply with the HCBS rule requirements because they are provided in the recipients private home in which individuals are allowed full access to the community and choice of all services and supports.
+Service S Service Description re thought to fully comply with the HCBS rule requirements because they are provided in the recipients private home in which individuals are allowed full access to the community and choice of all services and s all services and supports.
 Most of the individuals on this waiver do not wish to seek employment.
-Case Management This service includes a variety of activities to include care planning, assessment of needs, ongoing monitoring, and services that promote the quality and goals of the recipient.
-Respite Services Short-term relief for full time non-paid caregivers.
-Homemaker Services This service provides additional time for IADL's, over and above what is offered under the Medicaid State Plan.
-Personal Emergency Response Systems This allows for a recipient to call for help in an emergency by pushing a button.
-Attendant Care This service provides additional time for ADL's, over and above what the Medicaid State Plan offers.
+Case This service includes a variety of activities to include care planning, assessment of Management needs, ongoing monitoring, and services that promote the quality and goals of the recipient.
+Respite Short-term relief for full time non-paid caregivers.
+Services Homemaker This service provides additional time for IADL's, over and above what is offered under Services the Medicaid State Plan.
+Personal This allows for a recipient to call for help in an emergency by pushing a button.
+Emergency Response Systems Attendant Care This service provides additional time for ADL's, over and above what the Medicaid State Plan offers.
 Chore Services This service is intermittent and provides for heavy cleaning activities and may include the packing and unpacking of boxes, and the movement of furniture.
 Home Delivered Meals Healthy meals that are delivered to a recipient's home.
-Specialized Medical Equipment and Supplies Equipment and supplies that are needed for an individual to live more independently, over and above what is offered under the Medicaid State Plan.
-Environmental Modifications Select areas of a home may be remodeled to help people live more independently.
+Specialized Equipment and supplies that are needed for an individual to live more independently, Medical over and above what is offered under the Medicaid State Plan.
+Equipment and Supplies Environmental Modifications Select areas of a home may be remodeled to help people live more independently.

 These are services that are thought to fully comply with changes to current policy and regulation.
 The State will provide a list of needed changes and a timeline for compliance.
-Living Service This service provides activities of daily living and instrumental activities of daily living in a group care setting which is located within the community.
-The State does not have any group care providers who are on the campus, or associated with, nursing facilities or hospitals.
+Assisted Living Service This service provides activities of daily living and instrumental activities of daily living a group care setting which is located within the community.
+The State does not have group care providers who are on the campus, or associated with, nursing facilities hospitals.
 This waiver utilizes disability specific apartments.